-You didn’t come to Cleveland’s trending restaurant scene to eat at mediocre chain restaurants, right?
+You didn’t come to Cleveland’s trending restaurant scene to eat at the same mediocre national chain restaurants, right?
 But what if you have kids?
-[Parents everywhere emit collective annoyed sigh.]

 Located on the corner of Euclid Avenue and East Fourth Street in Downtown Cleveland is the Corner Alley.
 It offers tasty pub fare like pizzas, burgers, sammies and, of course, bowling on clean, shiny lanes.
 You can even order food right from your lane, so you never have to make sure those wiggly, hungry kids are sitting still.

-With over a dozen locations Downtown in The Galleria and throughout The Land, Winking Lizard is the perfect place to catch a bite before a family night of fun, offering a menu full of sandwiches, salads, burgers and bbq.
-Mom and Dad can choose an adult beverage from the staggering beer and whiskey lists, while the kids say hello to the restaurant’s Iguana mascot.
-Pro tip: every restaurant's Iguana has a different name, so be sure to ask first and please don't tap the glass.
+With over a dozen locations throughout The Land, Winking Lizard is the perfect place to catch a bite before a family night of fun, offering a menu full of sandwiches, salads, burgers and BBQ.
+Parents can choose an adult beverage from the staggering beer and whiskey lists, while the kids grab a bag of popcorn.
+Plenty of weekly specials make this Cleveland staple an affordable family meal spot.